LilasM/stluc_webdesign_introduction/stluc_webdesign_introduction.md

 Le travail des designers web à grandement évolué: nous devons maintenant créer des systèmes modulaires et flexibles et plus des interfaces fixes dans photoshop.
 Le nombre d’inconnues et d’élements entrant en ligne de compte dans un site Internet ne cesse d’augmenter.

-Cela requiert des changements dans les process et workflow utilisés mais aussi une plus grande collaboration et un dialogue plus étroit entre les différents intervenants
+Cela requiert des changements dans les processus et workflow utilisés mais aussi une plus grande collaboration et un dialogue plus étroit entre les différents intervenants

 > You must also address the very human issue of communication.
 Earlier and more frequent collaboration among team members and the client must become the rule in your workflow, not the exception.
 Content, design, and development team members must review and collaborate regularly at every stage in the creation process until the site is live.
 We can’t ‘throw it over the wall’ anymore— at least, not if we want our sites to be excellent.
 There are simply too many moving parts now.
 Go forth and collaborate.